Joe McGinty

 Joe McGinty is an American composer, keyboardist and arranger who was born in Atlantic City, New Jersey.
-McGinty is most widely known for his five years as the keyboardist for The Psychedelic Furs (after a brief stint with Robert Hazard in Philadelphia).
-He is also the founder of the popular Loser's Lounge tribute series.
+McGinty is notable for his five years as the keyboardist for the Psychedelic Furs (after a brief stint with Robert Hazard in Philadelphia).
+He is also the founder of the Loser's Lounge tribute series.
 He opened a New York City piano bar, Sid Gold's Request Room, with Beauty Bar owner Paul Devitt.
-He has an original project with singer Andrea Diaz, "The Duchess And The Fox."
+He has an original project with singer Andrea Diaz, the Duchess and the Fox.

 Career

 McGinty got his start playing keyboards with his high school friends in the South Jersey area.
 In 1983, he was invited to join the showband '"Franco And Mary Jane".
 For two years McGinty travelled across the country playing casino lounges, Sheratons and Marriotts, playing 4 or 5 sets a night, 6 nights a week.
 In 1985, he started a band with his Franco and Mary Jane bandmates, "Racket Club" that played the Florida club circuit.
 "Racket Club" disbanded in 1986.
-Relocating to South Jersey, McGinty joined Robert Hazard's band and was with Robert Hazard for a year until he heard about auditions for The Psychedelic Furs.
-He auditioned for the Psychedelic Furs in 1987 and joined them for the "Midnight To Midnight" tour, staying with them for 5 years until they disbanded in 1992.
+Relocating to South Jersey, McGinty joined Robert Hazard's band and was with Robert Hazard for a year until he heard about auditions for the Psychedelic Furs.
+He auditioned for the Psychedelic Furs in 1987 and joined them for the "Midnight to Midnight" tour, staying with them for 5 years until they disbanded in 1992.
 His playing can be heard on the single "All That Money Wants" and the LPs Book of Days and World Outside.

 After the Furs disbanded, he immersed himself in the local East Village music scene.
 In 1992 he joined The Kustard Kings (David Terhune's instrumental surf-funk band).
-In 1993 he started Loser's Lounge and formed his first band featuring his own compositions.
+In 1993, he started Loser's Lounge and formed his first band featuring his own compositions.

-McGinty has also worked with Ryan Adams, The Ramones, Nada Surf, Kevin Ayers, Martha Wainwright, Die Monster Die, Devendra Banhart, Ronnie Spector, Jesse Malin, Amy Rigby, Spacehog and others.
+McGinty has also worked with Ryan Adams, Ramones, Nada Surf, Kevin Ayers, Martha Wainwright, Die Monster Die, Devendra Banhart, Ronnie Spector, Jesse Malin, Amy Rigby, Spacehog and others.
 He has composed music for independent films and TV shows, including HBO's G String Divas.

 McGinty has worked alternately as musical director for a variety of New York theaters, including the Vineyard Theatre and the New York Theatre Workshop.

 Loser's Lounge

-McGinty is the founder and music director of the popular Loser's Lounge tribute series, where local talent pays homage to the pop icons of the past.
-Loser's Lounge made its debut in 1993 with a Burt Bacharach tribute at Fez, and has played to consistently sold-out rooms ever since.
-Now based at Joe's Pub, the Loser's Lounge has also performed at the Allen Room at Lincoln Center, Celebrate Brooklyn, Westbeth Theater Center, The Knitting Factory, Makor and the Jewish Museum.
+McGinty is the founder and music director of the Loser's Lounge tribute series, which pays homage to pop icons of the past.
+Loser's Lounge made its debut in 1993 with a Burt Bacharach tribute at Fez, and is now based at Joe's Pub.
+The Loser's Lounge has also performed at the Allen Room at Lincoln Center, Celebrate Brooklyn, Westbeth Theater Center, The Knitting Factory, Makor and the Jewish Museum.

-McGinty and the Loser's Lounge Band are a go-to band for special events.
-They were the house band for Comedy Central's "Night Of Too Many Stars" benefit for autism education; AmfAR (backing Stevie Wonder, Gladys Knight, Elton John and Dionne Warwick); several MoveOn events and The David Lynch Foundation.
+McGinty and the Loser's Lounge Band were the house band for Comedy Central's "Night Of Too Many Stars" benefit for autism education; AmfAR (backing Stevie Wonder, Gladys Knight, Elton John and Dionne Warwick); several MoveOn events and The David Lynch Foundation.